AnkDos/drf-request-model/README.md

 # Usage :

-Define your API Model like this:
+Define your API Model like this (check constant.py for the reference):
 ```
      {
          "name" : RequestModel(data_type=str, regex=""),